-- AmeriCorps Segal Education Award, $3,000 – $4,300 for continued your education and training (depending on your length of term)
+- AmeriCorps Segal Education Award, $3,000 – $4,300 for continuing your education and training (depending on your length of term)

 - Wraparound supportive services

 What is NYCHA?

 The New York City Housing Authority (NYCHA) is the largest public housing authority in North America, was created in 1935 to provide decent, affordable housing for low- and moderate-income New Yorkers.
 NYCHA is home to 1 in 16 New Yorkers.
 For more information see the 2022 NYCHA Fact Sheet or the NYCHA website.

 What is an Education Award?